promptfoo/promptfoo-docs/docs/intro.md

 - Use as a command line tool, or integrate into your workflow as a library
 - Use OpenAI models, open-source models like Llama and Vicuna, or integrate custom API providers for any LLM API

+The goal: **test-driven prompt engineering**, not trial-and-error.

-promptfoo works by producing matrix views that allow you to quickly review prompt outputs across many inputs.
+promptfoo produces matrix views that let you quickly evaluate outputs across many prompts.

-Here's an example of a side-by-side comparison of multiple prompts and inputs.
-You can manually review outputs, or set up "expectations" that automatically flag bad outputs:
+Here's an example of a side-by-side comparison of multiple prompts and inputs:

 ![Side-by-side evaluation of LLM prompt quality](https://user-images.githubusercontent.com/310310/238143127-ddcd77df-2783-425e-ade9-1a20dd0b6cd2.png)